 The Last Lynching in Northern Virginia: Seeking Truth at Rattlesnake Mountain by Jim Hall was published by History Press on Sept.
 12, 2016.
 You can order your copy at History Press, Amazon or Barnes & Noble.

-A recording of the talk Jim gives about his book and about lynching in Virginia can be found here:
+A recording of the talk Jim gives about his book and about lynching in Virginia in 3 parts:

 The Baxleys are hospitalized, while neighbors mobilize to find Thompson.
 Hundreds of armed men comb the mountain paths from Buck Mountain west to Rattlesnake Mountain.
 Thompson remains at large for almost two months, but finally a farmhand checking a fence line spots a black man hanging from an apple tree.
 It is in a thicket at the foot of Rattlesnake Mountain, a few miles from the Baxley house.
 It is Thompson.